-F2 or second generation goldendoodles are the result of two F1 Goldendoodles.
+F2, or second generation Goldendoodles are the result of two F1 Goldendoodles.

-F2b or second generation backcross goldendoodles are the offspring of an F1 Goldendoodle and an F1b Goldendoodle.
+Alternatively, an F2b Goldendoodle can be the result of an F1 and F1b Goldendoodle.

-Note: Though there are F2+ breeders out there, goldendoodle puppies beyond the F1b generation are generally a rare find.
+Note: Though there are F2+ breeders out there, Goldendoodle puppies beyond the F1b generation are generally a rare find.

 Comparing Generational Coat Types & Amount of Shedding

-|Coats are more likely to be curly than wavy, and grows to a typical length of 3-5 inches.
+|Coat Description||Coats are usually more wavy than curly, which grows to a typical length of 3-5 inches.
+May or may not have an undercoat.||Coats are more likely to be curly than wavy, and grows to a typical length of 3-5 inches.
 May or may not have an undercoat.||Coats can vary greatly – curly, wavy, and anywhere in between – with varying lengths.
 May or may not have an undercoat.|